Scientific and Ethical advisory Board (SEAB)

 The following renowned experts from the relevant scientific fields of DynaMORE have agreed to be part of the DynaMORE Scientific and Ethical Advisory Board:

-- Prof. Dr. Angélique O. J. Cramer, School of Social and Behavioural Sciences, Department of Methodology and Statistics, Tilburg University, The Netherlands (expert in dynamic modelling of mental disorders)
+- Prof. Dr. Angélique O. J. Cramer, School of Social and Behavioral Sciences, Tilburg University, The Netherlands (expert in dynamic modelling of mental disorders)

-- Prof. Dr. Tanja Jovanovic, Department of Psychiatry and Behavioral Sciences, Emory University, Atlanta, USA (expert in empirical resilience studies)
+- Prof. Dr. Tanja Jovanovic, School of Medicine Psychiatry and Behavioral Neurosciences, Wayne State University, Detroit, Michigan, USA (expert in empirical resilience studies)

 - Prof. Dr. Thomas Berger, Institute of Psychology, University of Berne, Switzerland (expert in mental health interventions)